AJGranowski/reddit-expanded-community-filter-userscript/.github/wiki/Users.md

 ### Not sure if the script is working
 * Check that the script appears in the userscript menu.
 This script is configured to only work on /r/all.
-* Record the **`Total Muted Posts: `** counter in the userscript menu, browse for a bit, then compare to see if that number has increased.
+* Record the **`Total Muted Posts: `** counter in the userscript menu, browse for a bit, then check it again to see if that number has increased.
 * Enable debug mode by clicking **`Enable Debug Mode`** from the userscript menu.
 Muted posts will appear with a dashed red border, and extra information will be printed to the web console.
 To view console messages, open the [web console][open-console-instructions-link] and filter by `Reddit expanded community filter.user.js`.

 ## Reporting Bugs